Q-CHOP: Quantum constrained Hamiltonian optimization: Discussion and future directions

-More broadly, it is desirable to build a better theoretical understanding of Q-CHOP, and ideally obtain quantitative guarantees or bounds on performance.
-As the performance of any adiabatic algorithm is ultimately tied to the minimal spectral gap of its Hamiltonian, bounds and guarantees will depend on the properties of the constraint and (possibly rotated) objective Hamiltonians.
-As an example, Ref.~\cite{yu2021quantum} studied the phenomenon of feasible-subspace ``shattering'' for an MIS problem on an adversarially chosen graph.
-This analysis suggests a connection between the performance of Q-CHOP and the connectivity of its feasible-state space when interpreting the rotated objective Hamiltonian as an adjacency matrix.
-Other leads for developing a better theoretical understanding Q-CHOP include the enticing observation that Q-CHOP exhibits ``universal'' behavior for the dynamics of approximation ratio $\bk{r}$ with respect to progress $t/T$ within each problem class that was considered in Section \ref{sec:numerics}.
-While the SAA exhibits similar universal behavior for MIS and DMDS (Figures \ref{fig:MIS-summary} and \ref{fig:DMDS-summary}), which can likely be understood by analyzing the statistics of Erd\H{o}s-R\'enyi graphs, Q-CHOP continues to exhibit this behavior for problems with more structure and less ``disorder'' (Figures \ref{fig:KS-summary}, \ref{fig:CA-summary}, and \ref{fig:ETF-summary}).
+In addition to subspace shattering, other leads for developing a better theoretical understanding Q-CHOP include the enticing observation that Q-CHOP exhibits ``universal'' behavior for the dynamics of the in-constraint approximation ratio $\bk{r}$ with respect to progress $t/T$ within each problem class that was considered in Section \ref{sec:numerics}.
+While the SQAA exhibits similar universal behavior for MIS and DMDS (Figures \ref{fig:MIS-summary} and \ref{fig:DMDS-summary}), which can likely be understood by studying the statistics of Erdos-R\'enyi graphs, Q-CHOP continues to exhibit this behavior for problems with considerably more structure (Figures \ref{fig:KS-summary}, \ref{fig:CA-summary}, and \ref{fig:ETF-summary}).

+Given the sparse literature on constrained optimization with quantum adiabatic algorithms, it would also be interesting to borrow ideas from Q-CHOP to modify algorithms other than the SQAA.
+Reverse annealing algorithms \cite{perdomo-ortiz2011study, callison2022hybrid}, for example, may similarly be augmented to enforce constraints at all times with a natural choice of penalty factor.

-Finally, it would be interesting to study a discretized, variational variant of Q-CHOP, in direct analogy to the quantum alternating operator ansatz (QAOA) \cite{farhi2014quantum, hadfield2019quantum} that is constructed from the SAA.
-Recent work \cite{shaydulin2023evidence} has shown the first evidence of an asymptotic scaling advantage for QAOA on a classically hard problems, and a recursive variant known as RQAOA can be shown to further improve QAOA performance \cite{bravyi2020obstacles, bravyi2022hybrid, bae2024recursive}.
-The performance gap observed between Q-CHOP and the SAA in our work suggests that a discretized variant of Q-CHOP and derivatives thereof have the potential to further improve on the performance of QAOA and RQAOA.
+Finally, it would be interesting to study a discretized, variational variant of Q-CHOP, in direct analogy to the quantum alternating operator ansatz (QAOA) \cite{farhi2014quantum, hadfield2019quantum} that is obtained by discretizing the SQAA.
+Recent work \cite{shaydulin2024evidence} has shown the first evidence of an asymptotic scaling advantage for QAOA on a classically hard problems, and a recursive variant known as RQAOA can be shown to further improve QAOA performance \cite{bravyi2020obstacles, bravyi2022hybrid, bae2024recursive}.
+The performance gap observed between Q-CHOP and the SQAA in our work suggests that a discretized variant of Q-CHOP---and derivatives thereof---have the potential to further improve on the performance of QAOA and RQAOA.